DareData/lp-foundations/04_git_strategies/README.md

 [Link to lesson](https://www.youtube.com/watch?v=psjz6rwzMdk)

 Most linters have instructions on how to integrate them with `pre-commit`.
 For example, here are the instructions for [pylint](https://pylint.pycqa.org/en/latest/user_guide/installation/pre-commit-integration.html).

+Feeling up to a challenge?
+Why not try to add `pre-commit` to your project?